eclipse-theia/theia/doc/Developing.md

 * [Yarn package manager](https://yarnpkg.com/en/docs/install)
 * git

-So far it has been confirmed that there are some problems and errors using nodejs 8.0+ with Theia.
-As of now, nodejs 7.10.0 is confirmed to be working well and is the currently recommended versions.
+So far it has been confirmed that there are some problems and errors using Node.js 8.0+ with Theia.
+As of now, Node.js 7.10.0 is confirmed to be working well and is the currently recommended versions.

-[nvm](https://github.com/creationix/nvm) is recommended to easily switch between node versions.
+[nvm](https://github.com/creationix/nvm) is recommended to easily switch between Node.js versions.

 ## Quick Start